 Thank you for visiting.
 As the priest and pastor here at St Nektarios Orthodox Church, I heartily welcome all of you to visit with us in person.
-We are holding most of our usual services while taking reasonable precautions to ensure that our parish is limiting the spread of COVID-19.

 Many of those curious about Orthodox Christianity spend a great deal of time reading books and surfing the Internet for more information.
 There is a wealth of good information available, but I encourage you to “come and see” (John 1:46).
 Orthodoxy is not merely “head knowledge,” but a way of life, of prayer, and of worship.
 If you have never attended an Orthodox Christian service before, don’t be nervous.
 Our services are likely different from what you have experienced elsewhere, yet their beauty and depth are unmatched.
 Our services are in English.